 The house was in great shape, so we only freshened things up with paint inside and re-sanded and stained the floors, as well as adding some window treatments.

-A: It is so magical!
+New Zealand is so magical!
 I am originally from California, raised by Danish immigrant parents.
 I lived in San Francisco before moving to Auckland, and loved it!
 I think I’d still be there today if Jason hadn’t swept me off my feet!

 We met while traveling around Europe and the UK.
 Jason had been away from New Zealand for about ten years, so it was a huge change for both of us deciding to put down roots.
 I have to admit, the first couple of years were really hard with no family and friends, but slowly that changed.
 Now, 12 years on, we have some amazing friends.

 We live quite centrally in Auckland so we can walk to all the lovely cafes and shops — the cafe culture here is unbeatable!
 The beach and the harbor are just down the road, so there is never a shortage of things to do.
 We are super lucky to go to the States at least once or twice a year, or else my family comes to see us.
 Mind you, this is getting more challenging with two kiddies.
-I don’t know how you travel with six kids, Gabrielle and Ben Blair!
-You deserve sainthood, in my book!

-A: There have been challenges, for sure.
+There have been challenges, for sure.
 As I mentioned before, I definitely miss family and friends, but thankfully the world has become a smaller place thanks to the good old internet.

 Jason’s family is fantastic; they live down in Wellington, so we try to get there as often as we can.
 I did get a bit of island fever when I first moved over, but with places like Australia and Fiji just a skip and a hop away and 12 hours travel to California, I’ve gotten over it.
 I guess I am kind of used to it as my brother and I traveled to Denmark every year to visit family, so it doesn’t seem insurmountable.
 I know Jason and I feel so blessed to have done the traveling that we have had the chance to do, and I hope that we can do the same with our kids.

-A: I have always had a slightly OCD cleaning thing, but I have had to relax since having two children.
+I have always had a slightly OCD cleaning thing, but I have had to relax since having two children.
 Otherwise, I would just clean all day long!
 Now, Jason and I generally wait until the end of the day and get Magnus to help with his room and do a tidy-up before bed.
 Jason is amazing on the chore front and is a great cook to boot, so really I am surplus to requirements.

 Seriously, I think because we don’t have the close family network, we really have to be an amazing team to make it all work.
 Otherwise, the wheels would fall off.

-A: I am a total magpie.
+I am a total magpie.
 Always have been.
 I have many memories being dragged around to flea markets and thrift stores, which at the time I hated because I thought it was so uncool!
 (I was desperate to hang out at the mall, which in hindsight wasn’t so cool!)
 So, collecting just seeped into my veins, I guess, so much so that if I walk into a particularly good junk shop or flea market, my pulse races and I get super excited to the point that I can hardly contain myself!
 The junkier the shop, the better; I don’t like them to be too fancy pants!

 In the last few years, I have started going to auction houses more and more, and have picked up some amazing pieces at reasonable prices.
 I like the fact that antiques are green.
 It is a nice feeling to give a piece of furniture a new lease on life, and I prefer them to have a few bumps and scrapes to show they have had a good life.
 It helps with kids, too, as they are not always easy on the furniture!